2. Attachment and Trust Instead Of Goodies

 First a short excursion into behavioural biology:

-From a behavioural point of view, emotional ATTACHMENT is more related to family-typical behaviour, e.g. social bonding in the pack, social support and mutual support during times of stress and in stressful situations.
+From a behavioural point of view, emotional ATTACHMENT (dog to human) is more related to family-typical behaviour, e.g. social bonding in the pack, social support and mutual support during times of stress and in stressful situations.
 Of course, the parent-child bond in dogs and wolves is also part of this.
 This often also applies to the extended family, which can be seen for example in wolf packs, where pack members take over certain functions in their own, or in an «other family» of the same pack.
 It is also common in packs that the second level in the hierarchy takes over the responsibility for parts of the education and training of younger members, e.g. teaching how to hunt and hunting behaviour.

-The evolution of the domestic dog has led to the fact that a well socialised domestic dog often shows stronger bonds to humans instead of to their conspecifics.
-This means that the dog can both maintain a relationship and build an emotional bond with its owner.
-However, the pre-requisites for this must be given, which in turn means that this does not happen automatically.
+The evolution of the domestic dog has led to the fact that a well socialised domestic dog often shows stronger attachment to humans instead of to their conspecifics.
+This means that the dog can both maintain a relationship and build an emotional attachment with its owner.

 Therefore, sustainable socialisation, education and training of dogs begins with the training of the «other end of the leash».
 The dog owner must recognise and accept that he is usually the missing piece in the puzzle – there are very few real «problem dogs».
-The cause of most behavioural problems with dogs is an insufficient dog – dog owner relationship and emotional bond.
+The cause of most behavioural problems with dogs is an insufficient dog – dog owner relationship and emotional attachment/bond.

 The dog owner must learn to «read», coach, support and lead the dog in an anticipatory, calm and assertive manner so that the dog can build up trust in the dog owner.
 It is only when the dog develops trust and feels safe and secure that an insecure dog will be able to calm down, concentrate and learn.
 The dog also learns and experiences that the dog owner takes his protective responsibility, which in turn is the prerequisite for a robust basic obedience and well-developed social behaviour.
 The dog owner is the mentor, coach and symbolically the «pack leader» of his dog (see example in chapter 2.8).